Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: contractions and maximal values

 \begin{theorem}{contracting couplings}{contractions} Let $X$ and $Y$ be Polish spaces, $c$ be a cost function on $X\times Y$ of the form~\eqref{eq:additive-costs-and-margins}, and $\gamma\in\CC(\cdot, \nu)\subset\PP(X\times Y)$ for $\nu\in\PP(Y)$.
 If $\gamma$ is contracting,

-Conversely, if $\diam_{c_Y}\nu < \infty$ and \eqref{eq:contraction-condition-general} holds, then $\gamma$ is almost surely contracting. \end{theorem} The second assertion in this statement is a direct consequence of the upper bound in Proposition~\ref{prop:upper-bound}.
-For the first claim, we use disintegration to insert a suitable auxiliary variable into the integrals $\pi c$ for arbitrary $\pi\in\CC(\gamma, \mu\otimes\nu)$, after which we can exploit $d_Y \le k_X$ as well as the triangle inequality of $d_Y$.
-This line of argumentation reveals that vertical movements are indeed globally optimal when transporting to a contracting coupling $\gamma$ -- an idea that was already anticipated in Figure~\ref{fig:contractions} of the introduction.
-Details of the proof are documented in Appendix~\ref{app:proofs}.

-Note that the distinction between \enquote{contracting} and \enquote{almost surely contracting} in Theorem~\ref{thm:contractions} is necessary under the stated generality.
-Indeed, one can construct almost surely contracting couplings $\gamma$ such that, e.g., $\td(\gamma) = 0$ and $\diam_{c_Y}\nu > 0$.
-This can only be done, however, if the costs are not continuous.
-If $d_Y$ and $k_X$ are continuous, then every almost surely contracting coupling is also contracting on its support, and the two concepts coincide (see Lemma~\ref{lem:continuous-contraction} in Appendix~\ref{app:proofs}).
+Conversely, if $(\nu\otimes\nu)\,c_Y < \infty$ and \eqref{eq:contraction-condition-general} holds, then $\gamma$ is almost surely contracting. \end{theorem} This theorem reveals that vertical movements of mass, which the upper bound $(\nu\otimes\nu)\,c_Y$ is based on, are optimal when mass is transported to a contracting coupling $\gamma$ (recall Figure~\ref{fig:contractions} in this context).
+Conversely, vertical movements are not optimal whenever $\gamma$ is not (almost surely) contracting.
+Note that the distinction between \enquote{contracting} and \enquote{almost surely contracting} in Theorem~\ref{thm:contractions} is necessary, as one can construct almost surely contracting couplings $\gamma$ such that $\td(\gamma) = 0$ and $(\nu\otimes\nu)\,c_Y > 0$.
+If $d_Y$ and $k_X$ are continuous, the two concepts coincide (see Lemma~\ref{lem:continuous-contraction} in Appendix~\ref{app:proofs}).
 In this case, Theorem~\ref{thm:contractions} implies the equivalence

-Another crucial observation is that contracting couplings are, under mild assumptions, always deterministic.
-In fact, if $d_Y$ is a proper metric and $h$ is continuous, Proposition~\ref{prop:upper-bound-ot} and Theorem~\ref{thm:marginal-transport-dependence-measurable} show that any $\gamma$ satisfying \eqref{eq:contraction-condition-general} is induced by a function.
-Furthermore, if a measurable function $\varphi\colon X\to Y$ is \emph{$\mu$-almost surely contracting}, meaning that there is a Borel set $A\subset X$ with $\mu(A) = 1$ and
+Under mild assumptions, contracting couplings are always deterministic and correspond to contracting functions.
+We say that a measurable function $\varphi\colon X\to Y$ is \emph{$\mu$-almost surely contracting} if there is a Borel set $A\subset X$ with $\mu(A) = 1$ and

-then $\gamma = (\id, \varphi)_*\mu \in\CC(\mu, \nu)$ is contracting and \eqref{eq:contraction-condition-general} holds under assumptions of continuity.
-The following corollary collects these observations into a useful statement.